 You are often specifically looking for peer-reviewed articles.

 Peer review is a way of guaranteeing the scientific nature of an article.
 In peer review, an article is read and assessed anonymously by peers before publication.
 You can often find information about peer review on the magazine's website (in pages like: About this journal' or something similar).
 See also the Libguide Evaluating sources.

 There are several ways to search for peer-reviewed articles:

 Newspaper articles can be found in specialised newspaper archives, such as:

-In most scientific search systems you will also find books and (sometimes) chapters from books in addition to articles.
+In most scientific search engines and databases you will also find books and (sometimes) chapters from books in addition to articles.
 You do often have to look for it much more specifically.

-In your search system, choose to filter by document type, e.g. books or bibliographies and (if possible) also by e-books or print books.
+In your database, choose to filter by document type, e.g. books and (if possible) also by e-books or print books (or book chapters).